JAkkerman/MPROG_Project/README.md

   * A time series showing the percentage all parties got over the years.
   * A search bar that allows to search for a party and then shows the development of this particular party in the region of choice.
+  * An overview of the largest party (currently and overall), largest margin and other relevant data.

 #### Optional:
 Show the shifts in political preference, so how 'right' of 'left' is the vote in this